GAS: Generative Avatar Synthesis from a Single Image: Related Work

 \subsection{Generative Human Animation}

 Generative human animation aims to employ generative models to produce coherent videos from static human images, utilizing guidance such as text and motion sequences.
 This body of work focuses on leveraging generative priors to sample complex dynamic motions, including pose-dependent clothing deformations.
 Early approaches harnessed the generative capabilities of Generative Adversarial Networks (GANs) \cite{goodfellow2014generative} for synthesizing novel human poses \cite{wang2021one, chan2019dance, liu2019neural}.
 In recent years, latent diffusion models \cite{rombach2022high} have gained traction in the realm of human animation due to their robust controllability and superior generation quality.
 Various methods \cite{wang2024disco, chang2023magicpose, hu2023animateanyone, zhu2024champ, li2024dispose, sun2024drive, chang2025x, li2024synthesizing} implement distinct motion guidance and conditioning techniques.
 Notably, Animate Anyone \cite{hu2023animateanyone} introduces a UNet-based ReferenceNet to extract features from reference images, utilizing DWPose \cite{yang2023effective} for pose guidance.
 Subsequent works \cite{zhu2024champ} also incorporate guidance from 3D human parametric models, such as SMPL \cite{loper2015smpl, zhao2024metric,zhao2024synergistic}, leveraging the advantages of multiple forms of guidance.
-Following this trajectory, recent studies \cite{he2024magicman, shao2024human4dit, qiu2024anigs, liu2024human} explore human view controllability within the diffusion frameworks.
+Following this trajectory, recent studies \cite{he2024magicman, shao2024human4dit, qiu2024anigs, liu2024human,kant2025pippo, yang2025sigman, li2025pshuman} explore human view controllability within the diffusion frameworks.
 Human4DiT \cite{shao2024human4dit} develops a hierarchical 4D diffusion transformer that disentangles the learning of 2D images, viewpoints, and time.
 However, these methods struggle to synthesize view-consistent and temporally coherent results due to the gap between the sparse driving signal and the actual subject.
-In this paper, we propose a unified approach to human view and pose synthesis by conditioning on generalizable geometry and appearance features and mapping them to a cohesive representation, resulting in a more straightforward and effective process.
+In this paper, we address this challenge by densely conditioning on generalizable geometry and appearance cues, leading to improved appearance preservation and consistency.